Job Search

 South SurreySurrey£13.50 - £14.50p/hr

-SEN Teaching Assistant – (Guildford, Surrey)
+SEN Teaching Assistant – (Crawley, Surrey)

 Do you have a passion for supporting young people with Special Educational Needs and Disabilities (SEND)?

-We’re looking for a caring and proactive SEN Teaching Assistant to join an exceptional specialist school near Guildford, Surrey.
+We’re looking for a caring and proactive SEN Teaching Assistant to join an exceptional specialist school near Crawley, Surrey.
 This is your chance to be part of a team that genuinely changes lives—helping students grow in confidence, independence, and happiness every single day.

 About the Role